 Fostering children’s emotional intelligence means paying attention to their emotions and assuming that they understand and benefit when we talk to them about feelings and emotions.
-Strengthening your kid’s emotional intelligence matters because his inability to manage his emotions can create a domino effect in other aspects of his life.
+Strengthening your kid’s emotional intelligence matters because their inability to manage their emotions can create a domino effect in other aspects of their lives.
 Emotional intelligence is relevant for kids, and there are many simple ways to start fostering your kid’s emotional awareness from today.

 Here are 50 simple ways to start doing it.

 - Be attentive to your kid’s physical state

 Did you know that nutrition and fatigue have an impact on your child’s behavior?
 A tired child is more likely to react to his emotions in an inappropriate manner, and certain food stuffs can increase your child’s anxiety and hyperactivity.
 Make sure that your kid is getting enough rest and cut back on artificial food dyes, sugar and high calorie foods.

 - Talk about emotions